-UN: Alarming spike in female suicide bombings in Nigeria
+UN: Alarming spike in female suicide bombings

 Lagos, Nigeria — Children are now being seen as potential threats after an “alarming spike” in suicide bombings by girls and women being used by Boko Haram militants in northeastern Nigeria, the U.N. children’s agency said Tuesday.